Migrating from Cisco SD-WAN Cloud-Pro to Cisco SD-WAN Cloud

 • Ensure that all edge devices are configured with working NTP and DNS servers.

-• Ensure that none of the edge devices are configured with static hostname to IP mapping for the SD-WAN Validator (formerly vBond) fully qualified domain name (FQDN).
-Ensure that the edge devices are configured with the SD-WAN Validator FQDN value in System Configuration and not the exact IPs of the SD-WAN Validator.
+• Ensure that none of the edge devices are configured with static hostname to IP mapping for the SD-WAN Validator (formerly vBond) fully qualified domain name (FQDN) and that the edge devices are configured with the SD-WAN Validator FQDN value in System Configuration and not the exact IPs of the SD-WAN Validator.

-• Ensure that you have out-of-band (OOB) direct access to the edge devices, especially the software-based devices.
-This may be required to address any connectivity issues during migration from Cisco SD-WAN Cloud-Pro to the Cisco SD-WAN Cloud fabric.
+• Ensure that you have out-of-band (OOB) direct access to the edge devices, especially the software-based devices, which may be necessary to address any connectivity issues during migration from Cisco SD-WAN Cloud-Pro to the Cisco SD-WAN Cloud fabric.

 Q.